To move heavy vehicles from storage to deployment areas across Europe (and other parts of the world), rail is essential.

 A more developed and comprehensive system is available from Banair in the USA (with manufacturing in the UK)

-This is a modular system designed for both road and rail, able to accommodate a number of different rail gauges and wagon/truck heights.
+This is a modular system designed for both road and rail, able to accommodate several rail gauges and wagon/truck heights.

 A useful feature is the Rail Protection Mat that allows continuous track, rather than sidings, to be exploited.

-All the components can fit inside a 20ft ISO container, so you know, sold.
+All the components can fit inside a 20ft (ca. 6 m) ISO container, so you know, sold.

 Rail transport is important, and ramps are also important.